©

 A la carte

-The restaurant features two cosy rooms and a leafy terrace that can accommodate around 30 diners.
-The main dining room has around ten well-spaced tables.
-Warmed by a wood fire in winter, the timeless atmosphere invites you to share intimate moments with family, friends or lovers… On the garden side, a second, more family-friendly room has a chic, bucolic feel.
+The restaurant comprises two cosy dining rooms and a leafy terrace that can seat around thirty guests.
+The main dining room has around ten tables, spaced well apart.
+Heated by a wood fire in winter, a timeless atmosphere invites you to share intimate moments with family, friends or your partner… On the garden side, a second, more family-friendly dining room offers a chic, bucolic ambience.
 It is ideal for private, personal or professional events.
-When the weather is fine, you can take advantage of the enclosed, flower-filled garden, hidden behind the building, much sought-after by connoisseurs of the house.
-It offers a natural and peaceful setting to enjoy a moment of gastronomy in the Loire Valley.
+On fine days, you can enjoy the enclosed, flower-filled garden, tucked away behind the building, which is highly prized by connoisseurs of the establishment.
+It offers a natural and peaceful setting in which to enjoy a gastronomic experience in the Loire Valley.

 From fork to pen

-Gourmet and gourmand, Hubert Giblet works in the Val de Loire Terres de Gastronomie association, which organises the Automnales de la Gastronomie festival, as well as gourmet strolls once a month.
-At the Azay-Chinon Tourist Office, he is also in charge of events initiated as part of the Vignobles & Découvertes label.
+A gourmet and food lover, Hubert Giblet founded the Val de Loire Terres de Gastronomie association, which organises the Automnales de la Gastronomie festival, as well as monthly food walks.
+At the Azay-Chinon Tourist Office, he also oversees events organised under the Vignobles & Découvertes label.

 Live the experience